BCR-ABL Cellular Phosphorylation Assay Service

 Reference compound IC50 for BCR-ABL

-Dasatinib (BMS-354825) and Imatinib (STI571/Gleevec) are well known inhibitors of BCR-ABL which inhibit the autophosphorylation signal of BCR-ABL in K562 cells with highly reproducible IC50 values.
+Dasatinib (BMS-354825) is a well known inhibitor of BCR-ABL which inhibits the autophosphorylation signal of BCR-ABL in K562 cells with highly reproducible IC50 values.
 The graph shows representative results.